TykTechnologies/tyk-sync/README.md

-# Tyk-Git
+# Tyk-Sync

 ## What is it?

-Tyk-Git is a command line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).
+Tyk-Sync is a command line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).

 ## Features